-Lastly, the Spirit of this feast was one of

-humility.
-They remembered that they had been nothing but "bondmen in Egypt."
+Lastly, the spirit of this feast was one of humility.
+"Thou shalt remember that thou wast a bondman in Egypt."
 They knew that it was by His grace alone that they were what they were, and that all God was giving them was undeserved on their part.
-Do we realise this?
-The one who feels himself good enough to be filled with the Spirit is not yet humbled as he must be in order to be blest.
-But he who humbly acknowledges that he deserves in himself nothing but hell-fire, and that whatever he does receive is by the free mercy of God, is in a position to be baptised with the Holy Ghost.
-May God find us thus.
+Do we realise this ?
+The one who feels himself good enough to be filled with the Spirit has not yet come through God's necessary preparatory work (such as the disciples experienced in Acts 1) which gives a humble and contrite heart, that God can bless with His richest gift.
+But he, who humbly acknowledges that he deserves in himself nothing but hell-fire, and that whatever he does receive is by the free mercy of God, is in a position to be baptised with the Holy Ghost.
+Seek to be found in this state of humility !

 This Spirit of the feast was filling the hearts of the disciples.
-They must have met early on that morning, for a good deal happened by 9 o'clock (chap. ii., 15).
+They must have met early on that morning, for a good deal happened by 9 o'clock (chap 2: 15).
 They were all with one accord in one place, sitting, with expectant hearts, waiting the coming Comforter.
-The Lord whom they sought did not disappoint them.
+The Lord, whom they sought, did not disappoint them.
 They were ready for Him, and He was ready for them.
 Suddenly the rushing of a mighty wind was heard.
 The house was peculiarly filled with the power and presence of God.
-They were all awed and thrilled as they felt God drawing near.
+They were all awed and thrilled as God drew near.
 He was manifesting Himself in the exceeding greatness of His power.
 They were feeling the inexpressible calm and the unspeakable joy of being face to face with Him.
 They now knew His majesty.
 They felt His stirring force.
-But the great strong wind (I Kings xix., II) of His power was not the Baptism of the Holy Ghost to them.
+But the great strong wind (I Kings 19: 11) of His power was not the baptism of the Holy Ghost to them.

 Let us not be mistaken for ourselves.
-We may at times have felt the presence and power of

-God Himself in a peculiarly deep and impressive way, and yet not be baptised with the Holy Ghost.
+We may at times have felt the presence and power of God Himself in a specially deep and impressive way, and yet not be baptised with the Holy Ghost.
 It has had no lasting effect on our lives.
 The feeling of awe and solemnity has gradually faded away.
 We have been near God, but He has not come as a Refining Fire to abide in our hearts.

-Yet that more general manifestation of God's presence may be accompanied by individual baptisms of the Holy Ghost.
+Yet that more general manifestation of God's presence may be accompanied by the baptism of the Holy Ghost coming to individuals also.
 So it was here.

-Each one of them personally received a distinct tongue of fire.
+Each one of them personally was filled.
 "They were all filled with the Holy Ghost."
 The Comforter had come !
 God had fulfilled His Word !
-All their hopes were gloriously realised!
+All their hopes were gloriously realised !
 All their prayers were abundantly answered !
-Their hearts were fully satisfied.
+Their hearts were fully satisfied !
 God had manifested Himself to them.
-They felt they knew Him so nearly, and so personally, that they could not but call Him Father.
-(Gal. iv., 6).
-They knew Christ far more really than they had known Him when with them in the flesh.
-The light so filled their hearts and minds that they began to understand His love to them, His teaching, and what He had done for them.
-And as they fully realised these things, they could not but speak out aloud the wonderful works of God (ver.
-11).
-So is every one that is full of the Holy Ghost.
+They felt they knew Him so nearly and so personally, that they could not but call Him Father (Gal.
+4: 6).
+They knew Christ far more really than they had known Him when with Him in the flesh.
+The Light so filled their hearts and minds that they began to understand His love to them, His teaching, and what He had done for them.
+And as they fully realised these things, they could not but speak out aloud the wonderful works of God (Acts 2: 11).
+So is everyone that is full of the Holy Ghost.